coconutswallow/Guides/_monsters/Cauchemar.md

 creator: Poutinerie
 image: https://cdnb.artstation.com/p/assets/images/images/002/671/213/large/petar-milivojevic-nightmare.jpg
 image_credit: "Art by Petar Milivojevic / Hawthorne Dream Mash 2021"
-description: |
+---

 Nothing lasts forever, and the formations that arise in the Region of Dreams are especially ephemeral.
 When a desert can change to an ocean as quick as a thought, one could almost abandon the concept of permanence altogether.

   Nevertheless, when a dreamscape discorporates into undifferentiated dream-stuff, it is possible for a small part to coagulate together into something more resilient and stable.
 Of course, without any external stimulus, even these forms are prone to breaking apart at a moment's notice.